maxsg5/MACSHackathon/README.md

 # MACSHackathon

-This repository is created for the submission to the MacEwan University Computer Science Club Hackathon 2023.
+This repository is created for submission to the MacEwan University Computer Science Club Hackathon 2023.

 ---